alpaddesai/Computer-Networking/README.md

 The project consists of an analysis and description of the various serial I/O communication interfaces.For details please click on the executable on https://github.com/alpaddesai/Computer-Networking/releases.
 Company confidential information is not displayed.
-All images are either custom by Alpa D Desai or a reference name is included.Copyright protection in process.
+All images are either custom by Alpa D Desai or a reference name is included.

 ## Serial I/O Communication Interfaces